Frequently asked Questions

 IMPORTANT: Do not use application-cleaning tools (such as AppCleaner, AppDelete, AppTrap, AppZapper, CleanApp, CleanMyMac, iTrash, TrashMe, and similar apps) to remove the old version of Typinator before installing the new one.
 These tools erase all data that belong to Typinator, including your abbreviations and preferences.
 Just update Typinator as described above to preserve all your personal settings.

-Why do I have to enable "Access for assistive devices" and how can I do it?
+Why do I have to enable "Privacy & Security > Accessibility" and how can I do it?

 Typinator requires a global macOS setting to monitor keystrokes.
-Per default, this feature is turned off, so you need to enable it when you use Typinator for the first time:
+Per default, this feature is turned off, so you need to enable it when you use Typinator for the first time.
+Typinator should guide you to the right settings.
+If you have any problems, you can find detailed information in this article.

-Please note that you need administrator privileges to enable this checkbox.
-If you do not have the necessary privileges, ask your system administrator to enable this option for your Macintosh.
+Please note that you need administrator privileges to enable this.
+If you do not have the necessary privileges, ask your system administrator to enable this option for you.

 Why do abbreviations in a certain set not expand when I type them?